ninaandrup/ZKBoo/README.md

 gcc MPC_SHA256.c -o mpc_verify.out -L/usr/lib64 -lcrypto -fopenmp -w
 ```

+Or use the bash script `benchmark-win.sh` from a "Git Bash"-terminal.

 ## Requirements

 Requires `libomp` which can be installed under package name `libomp-devel` on Fedora.